 In the side menu, click on Layout & Properties and select Alt Text.
 You will then be able to enter a title and a description for the image.

 Note: In newer versions of Microsoft Word, after selecting the image click the Picture Format tab.
 In the Picture Format pane, click Alt Text to open the description box.
 It does not offer the option for a title.

-"") in place of Alt text.
+"") in place of alt text.
+If your word processor provides the option, you may also be able to mark the image as decorative.
 This will tell the screen reader to skip over the image.

 Please be mindful of how you use images in emails and webpages.
 A picture of an event invitation, for example, is not accessible because screen readers don't have access to the text inside that picture.